inlets/docs.inlets.dev/docs/tutorial/kubernetes-ingress.md

     An IngressController, Traefik or Caddy are also valid options.
 It comes with a Service of type LoadBalancer that will get a public address via the tunnel

-* inlets-operator configured to use inlets-pro
+* inlets-operator configured to use inlets-pro in TCP mode

     Provides us with a public VirtualIP for the IngressController service.